ConvivioTeam/cookbook/new_client_recipe/learning-and-thinking.md

 # Learning and Thinking

-So far we've been nurturing a relationship with a contact, and now they've brought us an opportunity to work together.
-That means it's time for some learning and thinking to answer these key questions:
+So, we've assessed a new opportunity and decided to proceed.
+That means it's time for some learning and thinking to answer some key questions.

-1. Do we understand what the client needs?

-2. Can we provide it better than most other agencies?

-3. Should we pursue this opportunity?
-4. How should we approach it?
-5. What else do we need to know to make a great proposal?

 ## Steps to take